SSDI for Widows & Widowers in North Carolina

 If you are the spouse of someone who was collecting Social Security Disability Insurance (SSDI) benefits before passing away, you may continue receiving those benefits.
 The regulations regarding when and how a widow or widower can collect the SSDI benefits of a deceased spouse can be complex and confusing.
 Because of this, it is a good idea that you speak to an experienced Social Security disability attorney who can help you understand and protect your legal rights.

 At Lanier Law Group, we can review your situation and determine if you are eligible to continue receiving your deceased spouse’s SSDI benefits.
 We have multiple office locations throughout the state to better serve you.

 Determining Your Eligibility to Receive Benefits

-At Lanier Law Group, P.A., we have extensive experience assisting clients with Social Security Disability and SSI matters relating to disabled children, surviving family members, and disability claims by people older than 50.
-Over the years, we have gained substantial knowledge about the process.
+At Lanier Law Group, we have extensive experience assisting clients with Social Security disability and Supplemental Security Income (SSI) matters relating to disabled children and surviving family members, as well as with disability claims for people older than 50.
+Over the years, we have gained substantial knowledge about the processes involved.

-If you fall into one of the categories below, you may receive the benefits your deceased husband or wife was getting:
+If you fall into one of the following categories, you may receive the benefits your deceased husband or wife was getting: